Sandwell Council Is Moving To Data-Led Enforcement

 Mandatory licensing in Sandwell

-Mandatory licensing is required in Sandwell if your rented property is occupied by five or more people who form more than one household, including:
+Mandatory HMO licensing applies across Sandwell (and all of England) to larger HMOs — properties occupied by five or more people forming more than one household, including:

 Do I need an additional property licence in Sandwell?